-From preclinical to commercial: Refining the life sciences back office
+From preclinical to commercial: Refining the biopharma back office

-Optimizing back-office value throughout the life sciences life cycle
+Optimizing back-office value through the drug development life cycle

 INSIGHT ARTICLE |

 Biopharma and other life sciences back offices contend with countless challenges, with vastly differing levels of resources and support necessary at each stage of the clinical development cycle.
 Getting a drug to market—from the preclinical phase to commercialization—is a lengthy and expensive process.

 According to research published by the Journal of the American Medical Association in March 2020, the median cost for a biotech company to develop a drug is $985 million—but can range from as low as $320 million to as high as $5.4 billion.
 With drug development timelines often exceeding 10 years, companies must be strategic in how they spend money on people and technology for the back office, carefully monitor cash burn and always be ready to raise a new round of financing as reality on the ground changes.

 As the company progresses through this life cycle, the back office must evolve to match the changing needs of the organization.
 Growing from a small number of founders and possibly a single person in finance, to needing the ability to manage the complex financials of running a clinical trial and working with a contract research organization, building out financial controls to manage the supply chain and contending with inflection points with rapid increases in staffing.
 The back office will also need to support clinical, supply chain and commercial teams as they prepare for a drug launch, with the gross-to-net (GTN), cost accounting, compliance reporting and revenue recognition challenges that includes.